SyedMuhammadRehan/InstagramClone/README.md

 # InstagramClone
-I'm a beginner and I created Instagram Clone acc. to my knowlegde These are the just screens of Instagram
+ I created Instagram Clone acc. to my knowlegde
+These are the just screens of Instagram
 You have to install the node modules
 You can change the screens by chaning the function in App.js because i didn't link them through navigation